jenrandrews/FinDer_EEW_plots/README.md

 # FinDer_EEW_plots
 Create EEW performance plots for FinDer NZ.
-The performance metrics are computed following Meier and assume a radial alert for MMI thresholds.
+The performance metrics are computed following Meier (2017) and assume a radial alert (around the FinDer line source) for MMI thresholds.

 ## Running
 The run.sh script is the entry point and should be edited to give: